dcotelessa/alexa-mem-deck/README.md

-# Stacked Deck Trainer
+# Stacked Deck
-## An Alexa-powered trainer for learning a stcaked order of playing cards.
+## An Alexa-powered trainer for learning a stacked order of playing cards.

 Once open, the app should:
 * reply with the location of a card, or card name at a location, of several stacked decks
-* reply what stack we are using
+* reply what stacks we have available
 * randomly name a card or location of a stacked deck upon request